-As I said earlier, Torah is often though to be “THE LAW” but in actuality, Torah simply means teaching.
-While it contains law, it is not law in and of itself.
-We learn much about the character of Adonai our God in Torah.
+As I said earlier, Torah is often thought to be “THE LAW” but in actuality, Torah simply means teaching.
+While it contains law, it is not the law in and of itself.
+We learn much about the character of Hashem our God in the Torah.

 Throughout Torah (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy) we are introduced to God’s never-ending desire to dwell with His people.

 So we are then introduced to faith.
-Yes, faith in the Old Testament!
+Yes, faith is what saved in the Old Testament!

 The covenant God made with Abraham was a covenant based on faith.
 God promised Abraham children, land, blessings, and more in return for faith!